-Scope of application 2) Scope of application - The second dimension regards the scope of application on the basis of which the ICRMS is structured: the management and coordination exercised by Eni SpA over the subsidiaries; entity: Eni SpA and the individual subsidiaries, on the basis of their legal and operational independence, establish an appropriate, functional ICRMS under their own responsibility; presences adopted by Eni on the basis of which the ICRMS is structured.
-ICRMS Process processes adopted by Eni, on the basis of which the ICRMS is structured.
-3) ICRMS Process - The third dimension represents the ICRMS process and its individual phases: definition and implementation of the "internal environment"; identification, assessment and treatment of risks; definition and implementation of control activities; monitoring; re-examination and assessment of the entire system; disclosure and communication.
-This ICRMS process is: continuous, focusing on improving the overall ICRMS, influencing the definition and achievement of corporate objectives; integrated into corporate operations, as well as organisational and governance arrangements; interactive, as the individual phases, while organised into a logical sequence, can receive feedback from the development of each of the other phases so that the value generated by the process is not merely the sum of the value generated by the individual phases; performed by people, through the activities (and the associated reporting) carried out in pursuing corporate objectives; evaluated every six months, unless unforeseen events occur that may require that a special investigation be performed, to ensure that it is adequate and functions overall.
+- 2) Scope of application The second dimension regards the scope of application on the basis of which the ICRMS is structured: - > the management and coordination exercised by Eni SpA over the subsidiaries; - > entity: Eni SpA and the individual subsidiaries, on the basis of their legal and operational independence, establish an appropriate, functional ICRMS under their own responsibility; processes adopted by Eni, on the basis of which the ICRMS is structured. - 3) ICRMS Process The third dimension represents the ICRMS process and its individual phases: - definition and implementation of the "internal environment"; - identification, assessment and treatment of risks: - definition and implementation of control activities; - monitoring; - re-examination and assessment of the entire system; - disclosure and communication.

+This ICRMS process is:

+- > continuous, focusing on improving the overall ICRMS, influencing the definition and achievement of corporate objectives; - > integrated into corporate operations, as well as organisational and governance arrangements; - interactive, as the individual phases, while organised into a logical sequence, can receive feedback from the development of each of the other phases so that the value generated by the process is not merely the sum of the value generated by the individual phases; - performed by people, through the activities (and the associated reporting) carried out in pursuing corporate objectives; - evaluated every six months, unless unforeseen events occur that may require that a special investigation be performed, to ensure that it is adequate and functions overall.